nolash/eth-bb/README.md

 The module to handle the resolver can be overridden using the `--resolver-module` flag.
 This must be a python module path, and must implement the method `resolve(spec, identifier)` which must return a _string_ with the resolved content.
 If the content could not be resolved, an empty string must be returned.
 It is advisable to _log an error_ on failing to resolve, describing the problem.

+The [wala project](https://git.defalsify.org/wala/) provides functionality to easily PUT and GET using (sha256) content addressing.

 #### Rendering